SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 >
 > 3.5.2 Alcohol per capita consumption (aged 15 years and older) within a calendar year in litres of pure alcohol

-This target was interpreted to include research about the prevention and treatment of harmful uses of a) alcohol, and b) drugs/substances.
+This target was interpreted to include research about the prevention and treatment of harmful uses of alcohol and drugs.
 It does not cover all use of alcohol/drugs.
-We also interpret this to be mainly limited to works about reducing harmful use, rather than e.g. controlling supply of illicit drugs.
+We also interpret this to be mainly limited to works about reducing use, rather than e.g. controlling supply of illicit drugs.

 This query consists of 1 phrase.
-The basic structure is *harmful use + prevention/treatment*.
+The basic structure is *harmful use + action // harmful use + action + treatment*.

 Terms were added from the National Institutes of Health "Commonly Used Drugs Charts" (although this is a USA-centric source we assume it will cover many types; <a id="NIHdrugs">[National Institute on Drug Abuse, 2020](#f14)</a>).
 Drug/substances were also expanded using MeSH terms:
 * Under "opioid-related disorders" (D000079524), `heroin`, `morphine`, `opiate` and `opium` are listed.